The theory of half derivators: Exact squares

 It still makes sense to ask if such a square is $\D$-exact for a \emph{prederivator} $\D$ in the case that $\D$ admits the appropriate left or right Kan extensions.
 In particular, any right derivator admits the right mate $\alpha_\ast$ and any left derivator admits the left mate~$\alpha_!$.
 Thus we might say Diagram~\ref{dia:homotopyexactsquare} is homotopy exact if it is $\D$-exact for every \emph{half} derivator $\D$.

-Finally, work by Cisinski in \cite{Cis06} and \cite{Cis08} provides the strongest connection between actual homotopy theory, \ie the homotopy theory of spaces, and derivators.
+Work by Cisinski in \cite{Cis06} and \cite{Cis08} provides the strongest connection between actual homotopy theory, \ie the homotopy theory of spaces, and derivators.
 This is one of the sources of the family of terms `homotopy X' meaning `$\D$-X for any derivator $\D$'.
 But Cisinki's results depend very strongly on the choice of $\Dia=\Cat$ and his earlier work on basic localisers in $\Cat$.

+Maltsiniotis' approach to exact squares has much in common with Cisinski's methods.
+Many of Maltsiniotis' proofs rely on the fact that, if $\D$ is a derivator on $\Cat$, then we can obtain a basic localiser in $\Cat$ of $\D$-equivalences, see \cite[\S4.5]{Mal12}.
+General results on basic localisers, \eg \cite[Lemme~3.12]{Mal12}, then apply automatically to the theory of derivators.
+Our proofs will work more with derivator technology per se.

-There does not seem to be any guarantee that analogous results hold for the case $\Dia=\Dirf$ (or other diagram 2-categories). \end{remark}
+Unfortunately, there does not seem to be any guarantee that analogous results on basic localisers hold for the case of derivators on $\Dia\subsetneq\Cat$ or half derivators defined on $\Cat$.
+We hope to address these two cases in future work. \end{remark}

 By the axioms we have put on derivators, we already know that, for any (left and right) derivator~$\D$, the following squares are $\D$-exact for all $u\colon J\to K$ and all $k\in K$:

 We have a second class of examples coming from adjunctions in $\Dia$.